Table of Contents

 After you've signed up for an account, you will need to join a team in Transifex to translate.
 But before we go through how to join a team, let’s take a quick look at how things are organized in Transifex:

-Each organization has projects containing all the content that needs to be translated.
+• Each organization has projects containing all the content that needs to be translated.

-Each project is then translated by a team of people who are part of the organization.
+• Each project is then translated by a team of people who are part of the organization.
 Teams are made of Translators, Reviewers, and Coordinators, grouped by the language they work on.

 Here’s how to join a team:

-Click the JOIN THIS PROJECT button on the right side.
+3. Click the JOIN THIS PROJECT button on the right side.

-In the popup, select which language you want to help translate to.
+4. In the popup, select which language you want to help translate to.

 Depending on how the team is set up, you will either be immediately accepted to the team, or someone from the team will need to approve your request before you can join that team.

 After you’ve been approved as a translator, you’ll be notified by email.
-From then on, you’ll see the project in your dashboard and you can translate it.
+From then on, you’ll see the project in your dashboard, and you can translate it.

-Warning: If you have submitted a request to join a translation team or for a new language that hasn't been approved yet, and you would like to get informed about its status, then we suggest you contact the people who are responsible for the localization of these projects.
-Please note that Transifex is not authorized to approve such requests. |
+📝 Note: Suppose you have submitted a request to join a translation team or for a new language that has yet to be approved, and you would like to get informed about its status.
+In that case, we suggest you contact the people responsible for the localization of these projects.
+Please note that Transifex is not authorized to approve such requests.

 Translating a private project